nbn22385/htpc-docker/README.md

     - :ballot_box_with_check: Replace Illegal Characters
     - `Root Folders`
       - Add an entry for `/data/media/movies`
+  - `Indexers`
+    - These should auto-import once Prowlarr is set up
   - `Download Clients`
     - Click `+` and select `qBittorrent`
       - Host: **wireguard**
       - Username/Password: Use qbittorrent credentials
+  - `Import Lists` (Optional, allows initiating downloads via the Plex Discover interface)
+    - Click `+` and select `Plex Watchlist`
+    - :ballot_box_with_check: Enable
+    - :ballot_box_with_check: Enable Automatic Add
+    - Monitor: select `None` to manually manage files in Radarr, otherwise leave default value
+    - :ballot_box_with_check: Search on Add: enable to have Radarr automatically search for movie, otherwise leave default value
+    - Quality Profile: select desired profile
+    - Authenticate with Plex.tv: click button to authenticate
+      - **Note**: Clicking `Test` will produce a warning if your Plex watchlist contains no movies
-  - `Indexers`
+    - Click `Save`
-    - These should auto-import once Prowlarr is set up

 </details>